KOBUKOVUI/SSH_HoneyDrive/README.md

 #Last one it number of thread you want to use, more thread means more quickly.
 #My command must be like this: medusa -h 192.168.16.129 -u root -P rockyou.txt -M ssh -t 4
 ```
-***Let the magic do it own work and patient...
+*** Let the magic do it own work and patient...
  ![bruteForce](Pic/bruteForce.png)
 *** **Eureka!!!** so the password is '123456'.
 But in real life, if the password is so much simple like this, attackers
 will noitice and aware they're being lured by a honeypot.
-So remmember to use medium strength password strength and must be in the middle-last of the dictionary.
+So remmember to use medium strength password and it must be in the middle or last of the dictionary.

 2. Sneak in the system.
 We will use ssh connection here, so use this command.